DUDEdsb/FlightSearchWebSpringMVC/README.md

 Front end is made using bootstrap and mbd projects.

 # 0.1Snapshot
 Project is in its initial Stage.
+User can login and register now.